Robert-Ramirez/Interview_Prep/Data_Structures/Arrays/README.md

 # Arrays #

+> The simpliest data structure is the array, which is a contiguous block of memory (it is usually used to represent sequences).
   Fast access for element at an index, slow lookups (unless sorted), and insertions.

 Be comfortable with notions of iterations, resizing, partitioning, merging, etc..

-> The simpliest data structure is the array, which is a contiguous block of memory.
-  It is usually used to represent sequences.

-- Suggestions
+- Common Problems
     - Space constraints
         - When working with an array you should take advantage of the fact that you can operate efficiently on both ends.
     - Sublter solutions